NSLS-II-BMM/BeamlineManual/docs/automation.rst

    diameter hole in the heating block to allow for transmission XAFS.

-The automation concept for the Linkam stage is quite similar to the ex-situ sample holder.
+The automation concept for the Linkam stage is quite similar to the *ex situ* sample holder.
 Instead of specifying the slot position of the sample, you will specify the target temperature for the measurement.
 There is also a column for specifying the holding time after arriving at temperature before beginning the XAFS measurement.